Damien-Garcia-Bioinformatics/pairwiseGraph/README.md

-  sequences : path to fasta file containing sequences. graphName : set file name for the graph representation (example.png) saveAlign : save all alignment files in a dedicated repertory "align" (-yes or -no) treshold  : set a treshold score for edges to visualize on graph (float)
+  sequences : path to fasta file containing sequences. graphName : set file name for the graph representation (example.png) saveAlign : save all alignment files in a dedicated repertory "align" (-yes or -no) threshold  : set a treshold score for edges to visualize on graph (float)
 ```